pndang/pndang.github.io/index.md

 Our work began in apartments and has grown to include self-storage, net-lease, and retail investment sales.
 Along the way, we’ve partnered with private investors, developers, and institutions through acquisitions, dispositions, and broader portfolio planning.
 We focus on values beyond transactional brokerage, we take the time to understand each client’s objectives, risk tolerance, and long-term vision.

 Levin Johnston is known for disciplined underwriting, deep local market knowledge, and a relationship-driven approach.
 By combining the reach of a national platform with localized insight, we serve as advisors through changing market cycles to help our clients make informed decisions that align with their broader investment and wealth-building goals.

-## About me

-From the San Francisco Bay Area, born and raised in Vietnam.

-I specialize in retail & medical office property investment advisory as part of the Levin Johnston Group at Marcus & Millichap, supporting clients in acquisitions, dispositions, development, and 1031 exchanges.
-My partners are Adam Levin and Robert Johnston, who consistently rank top of the firm and are also my mentors, with over 35 years of combined experience in brokerage and property ownership.

-Prior to joining the team, I lived in beautiful San Diego for four years, where I gained experience across the public, private, and nonprofit sectors — including private capital lending, development, city planning, landscape architecture, software engineering, and data science — in both academia at UC San Diego and professional practice.

-Graduate from UC San Diego ('25) with a Bachelor of Science in Data Science, a Bachelor of Science in Real Estate & Development, and a minor in Urban Studies & Planning.

 <br>